shapeintheglass/DanielleRandomizer/modinfo.md

    * Fixed a case where some randomly generated stations were soft locks
    * Fixed a case where item spawn multiplers were still not very reasonable
-   * Fixed randomization for containers (for real this time) [/spoiler]
+   * Fixed randomization for containers (for real this time)
+* 0.31
+   * Retooled JSON serialization to use protobuffers, and restructured all JSON files
+   * Fixed an issue where randomized stations were not deterministic
+   * Fixed an issue where randomized music would lag the game
+   * Removed phantom player model option as the textures are not loaded in by default
+   * Modified item randomization to include items spawned on harvestables and "fruit trees" such as vending machines, gun lockers, trees, flowers, medkit holders, and neuromod holders
+   * Modified enemy randomization to include systemically created enemies such as phantoms created by weavers, doppelgangers created by etheric phantoms, and the nightmare
+   * Added fabrication plan randomization
+   * Added gravity enable/disable options (experimental and not intended for serious runs)
+   * Added a start location chooser (experimental and only intended for debugging purposes)
+   * Added a game token override text box (only intended for debugging purposes)
+   * Added support for string seeds
+[/spoiler]

 [size=4]Acknowledgments[/size]